dsherret/dax/README.md

 await $`echo ${srcDir}`;
 ```

-There are a lot of helper methods here, so check the documentation for more details.
+There are a lot of helper methods here, so check the [documentation on PathReference](https://deno.land/x/dax/src/path.ts/~/PathReference) for more details.

 ## Helper functions